 SCS Social Media

-Check out Student Counseling Service’s social media for news and updates.
-You can follow us on Twitter, Pinterest and Instagram.
+Check out Student Counseling & Psychological Services’ social media for news and updates.
+You can follow us on Twitter, and Instagram.

-Sometimes the things your grandmother might tell you to do can make a big difference in how you feel: 1) are you eating healthy?; 2) are you getting enough (or too much) sleep?; 3) are you getting enough exercise?; 4) are you getting enough fresh air (go for a walk); 5) are you going to church (if you’re religious) or taking care of your spiritual self?; 6) are spending time with people who care about you?
+Sometimes the things your grandmother might tell you to do can make a big difference in how you feel: 1) Are you eating healthy?
+2) Are you getting enough (or too much) sleep?
+3) Are you getting enough exercise?
+4) Are you getting enough fresh air (go for a walk)

 Mental Health Apps